braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 **When in doubt, `print()` it out.** Certainly the most classic of all the options.
 Print your variables out at certain points in your code to see where things went sour.

 **Try [PythonTutor](http://pythontutor.com/).** PythonTutor visualizes your code, and gives execution control similar to an IDE debugger.

-## Extra

-You can apply to become a CSE ULA [here](https://www.cse.msu.edu/Resources/EmploymentStudents.php).